munkireport/munkireport-php/app/modules/fan_temps/README.md

 Fans and Temperatures Module
 ==============

-Reports on fan speeds and temperatures from a client Mac.
+Reports on amps, fan speeds, temperatures, voltages, watts, and other SMC data from a client Mac.

 The table provides the following information 'fan_temps':